ViragRajput/HttpFoundation/readme.md

-# ViragHTTPFoundation
+# Virag HTTPFoundation

-ViragHTTPFoundation is a PHP package designed to provide a set of classes for handling HTTP-related tasks, including handling cookies, sessions, file uploads, generating HTTP responses, and processing HTTP requests.
+HTTPFoundation is a PHP package designed to provide a set of classes for handling HTTP-related tasks, including handling cookies, sessions, file uploads, generating HTTP responses, and processing HTTP requests.
 This package aims to simplify common HTTP-related operations in PHP web development.

 ## Features